 In a world that is rapidly churning out connected devices – consumer products, durable goods, cars, sensors etc., – what is called the ‘Internet of Things’ is going to transform the way we work, live and play.
 280,000 South Africans are connected to fibre according to statistics from the FTTX Council as of March 2018 and this is only going to grow.

-The benefits of business fibre
+The benefits of business fibre solutions

 Fibre is, without a doubt, the fastest and most reliable last-mile connectivity service.
+It is also a cost-effective solution.

 Fibre provides more bandwidth, that is the capacity of a network link to transmit the maximum amount of data from one point to another over a network or Internet in a given amount of time – usually measured in one second.
 Business Fibre has far greater capacity which is measured in millions of bits per second (Mbps) or billions of bits per second (Gbps).
 Fibre providers currently offer bandwidth up to 1 Gbps in South Africa.